 Turnover Tax in Ethiopia has replaced Sales Tax.
-This page contains Turnover Tax Rate in Ethiopia, Base of computation obligation, and exemption from TOT in Ethiopia.
+This page contains Turnover Tax Rate in Ethiopia, Base of computation, obligation, and exemption from TOT in Ethiopia.

-The Rate of Turnover Tax and Exemption
+The Rate and Base of Computation of Turnover Tax, Obligation to Collect and Exemption

-Note: If VAT is charged over goods or services, then TOT will not be charged.
+If VAT is charged over goods or services, then TOT will not be charged.
 Filing of Tax Return and Payment of TOT can be done either at the end of each Ethiopian calendar month or once in at the end of every quarterly year of the tax year (that is every three months starting from 8th of July (Hamle 1).

-Rate of Turnover Tax
+The Rate of Turnover Tax